evenrev1/evenmat/README.md

  all its contents.
 However you might need some of it if you want to run other functions of mine.

  CHANGES are made every now and then.
+After 2024 almost never.

  CROSSREFERENCES are used a lot, so a download of it all is recommended.
 Downloading just one function might send you back here